kbarbary/insight/README.md

 # Solution Overview and Data Structures

-For features 1 and 2 ("top hosts" and "top resources"), I use the `Counter` class (a.k.a. "multiset")  from the Python standard library.
+For features 1 and 2 ("top hosts" and "top resources"), I use the `Counter` class (a.k.a. a "multiset")  from the Python standard library.
+This is simply a dictionary that keeps track of counts.

 For feature 3, "busiest hours", I use a combination of a deque and a custom class `TopKDict`.
 The deque is used to store only the timestamps occuring in the past hour.
-The custom class is a dictionary that only stores the top K entries, sorted by value.
+The `TopKDict` class is a dictionary that only stores the top K entries, sorted by value.
 As each timestamp "expires", the current length of the deque is added to the dictionary.